2021 – 2022 CCWA MODEL UNITED NATIONS CONFERENCE DEADLINES:

 During the conference, CCWA staff may take photographs, videos, and interviews of delegates and conference participants.
 These photos, videos, and interviews may be used by CCWA for promotional, educational, and other purposes.
 By attending this conference and signing the liability release form, all participants consent to being photographed, videotaped or interviewed by CCWA and to CCWA’s use of these materials in any manner of their choosing.

 Once CCWA has allocated the committee assignments, CCWA Model UN staff will send an email to the advisor listed on the form with the official assignments listed.
 The advisor will then have one (1) week to reply back to confirm and lock in their assignments.
-If an advisor fails to reply within one week, their spots will be forfeited and reallocated to other schools.

 PAYMENT & REFUNDS